by Chris Woodford. Last updated: September 29, 2017.

 Stephen Salter and John Latham have proposed launching a huge flotilla of cloudseeders: around 1500 remote-controlled boats that would automatically pipe water up from the oceans and spray it into the atmosphere.
 Quite what effect this would have, no-one knows.
 Being Earth-based, a system like this would be relatively easy to set up and control and much cheaper than space mirrors.
 But how long would the clouds last?
 And could we cause as much damage in the short-term as we try to offset in the long-term if all those extra clouds bring about sudden disastrous floods or droughts?

-Clearly much more research is needed.
+Many people would consider ideas like this beyond the realms of practicality; at the very least, much more research is clearly needed.
 A 2015 National Research Council report into the various sunlight blocking ("albedo modification") technologies concluded that they "would not require major technological innovation to be implemented and are relatively inexpensive," but they could not address damage to Earth caused by climate change, such as acidification of the oceans or desertification, and would need to be "sustained indefinitely."
 Without emissions reductions, it said any such plans would be "irrational and irresponsible."

 Removing carbon dioxide